jlgerber/cpp_happy_fun_time/session_04/session04.md

 ## Operator Overloading

-In C++ you can define custom behavior for wide variety of operators.
+In C++ you can define custom behavior for a wide variety of operators.
 Doing so is known as *operator overloading*.
 Let's take a look at how this works by looking at overloading addition.

 #### Binary  & Unary Operators
 In general, binary operators (operators operating on two items) and unary operators (operators operating on one item) are overloaded by defining class methods which return an instance of the class in question, are named "operator" followed by the actual operator in question, and take a const reference to an instance of the class.
 So for addition, the declaration looks like this ( assuming we have a Point class):